OasisDEX/oasis-earn-sc/packages/dma-contracts/README.md

 For more info see the deployment configs [readme](../deploy-configurations/README.md).

+After deployment, the addresses of the deployed contracts will be saved directly in the deployment configs.

 ## Symlink contracts before Using @dma-contracts
 You need to create a symlink, to include `ajna-contracts` in `dma-contracts` for proper solc compilation.
 ```bash